Michael Wardell

-Brigadier Michael Wardell (19 June 1895 – 29 April 1978) was a British-born army officer and publisher.
+Brigadier John Michael Stewart Wardell (19 June 1895 – 29 April 1978) was a British-born army officer and publisher.
 In the 1950s and 1960s he owned and operated a publishing company, a daily newspaper and a monthly magazine in New Brunswick.
 He became a Canadian citizen in 1962.
 He was a close associate of Lord Beaverbrook from the mid 1920s until Beaverbrook's death in 1964.

 Early life and career

 Wardell was educated at Eton College and Royal Military College, Sandhurst.
 He served in the 10th Royal Hussars, a British cavalry unit, during World War I. He was wounded at the Battle of Ypres.
 Wardell left military service in 1925 with the rank of captain.

 Wardell was "a man of high social connections", and a friend of Edward VIII, then Prince of Wales.
 He lost his left eye in a fox hunting accident in 1925.
 His eye was pierced by a thorn when his horse jumped a gate overhung with blackthorn and an operation to save his sight was unsuccessful.